daggerok/mapr/README.md

 get more information about MapR here: https://www.mapr.com/

-**note1**: you must to configure needed mode in build.gradle for running tasks
+**note1**: you must configure needed mode in build.gradle for running tasks

 1. to run jobs locally (java -jar ...) build jar by gradle fatJar task with dependencies: